 - Operating expenses on the profit & loss budget are amortised evenly during the 12 month period and the cash flow budget automatically records these payments on either a monthly or quarterly basis.
 For example, it is assumed that rates & taxes, insurance, light & power, and fringe benefits tax are paid quarterly, whilst all other operating expenses are paid monthly.

 - By entering an interest rate, the profit & loss budget can automatically calculate interest paid each month on the overdraft, or interest received where the account is in credit at the end of the month.

 - Opening balances (e.g. bank overdraft/credit balance, GST liability/refund, debtors & creditors) can be entered on the cash flow budget.

-- The collection and payment percentage rates for debtors and creditors (e.g. current, 30 days, etc) can be entered to better reflect the impact of sales/fees and purchases on the cash flow budget.
+- The collection and payment percentage rates for debtors and creditors (e.g. current, 30 days, etc) should be recorded to better reflect the impact of payment terms on the cash flow budget.